José Ramírez (third baseman): 2013—2015: Early major league career

-In 2015, Ramírez made his first Opening Day roster.
-He started on Opening Day, batting ninth and playing shortstop.
-He also started the Indians home opener on April 10.
+In 2015, Ramírez made his first Opening Day roster and started on Opening Day, batting ninth and playing shortstop.
+He also started the Indians' home opener on April 10.
 Ramírez went 1-for-4 in the team's first game at newly renovated Progressive Field.

-Ramírez, and the Indians, struggled during the first half of the 2015 season.
-The team fell to last place in the AL Central during June, and Ramírez would be sent down to the Columbus Clippers of the Class AAA International League during that span.
+Ramírez and the Indians struggled during the first half of the 2015 season.
+The team fell to last place in the AL Central during June, and Ramírez was sent down to the Triple-A Columbus Clippers of the International League during that span.
 After being called back up for the second time on August 3, Ramírez would play much better, hitting .250 over the second half of the season.
-He closed out the 2015 season by hitting .280 in September and October with 21 hits.
-He also had a power surge in September, hitting four home runs while setting his career high for home runs in a single month.
+He closed out the season by hitting .280 in September and October with 21 hits.
+He also had a power surge in September, hitting four home runs, setting his career high for home runs in one month.